Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the reporting and disclosure requirements for the results of clinical trials?

-The reporting and documentation of clinical trials are regulated by the Ordinance for Good Clinical Practice (Section 12).
+Reporting and documentation of clinical trials are regulated by Section 42b, 67a (2) Medicinal Products Act and the Ordinance for Good Clinical Practice (Section 12).

 With respect to medicinal products requiring marketing authorisation, the pharmaceutical entrepreneur must publish reports on all results (including unfavourable results) of confirmatory clinical trials substantiating the efficacy and safety of the product within six months of the grant or modification of the marketing authorisation.
 In addition, the sponsor must submit a summary of the clinical trial report to BfArM or the PEI.